 For more information see the Wildflower Festival website.

-Grand Mesa Moose Day – Grand Junction (July 29)
+10th Annual Grand Mesa Moose Day – Grand Junction (July 27)

-A free event for the entire family.
-Take a scenic drive on Grand Mesa and learn about moose!
-Scavenger hunt, puppet show & prizes for kids; touch table with hides and tracks; programs on moose viewing and safety; moose biology & telemetry demonstrations.
-At the U.S. Forest Service Visitor Center off of Highway 65, 20090 Baron Lake Drive.
+Help us celebrate the 10th anniversary of this free event perfect for the entire family!
+Take a scenic drive on Grand Mesa and learn about moose.
+Activities include: scavenger hunt & prizes for kids; touch table with hides and tracks; programs on moose viewing and safety; moose biology & telemetry demonstrations.
+Join us at the U.S. Forest Service Visitor Center off of Highway 65, 20090 Baron Lake Drive.

-Come join us at the Moose Visitor Center where everything is about our claim to fame the majestic moose!
+Come join us at the Moose Visitor Center where everything is about our claim to fame, the majestic moose!
 Learn about moose, their habitat, and how to observe them safely in the wild.
-The festival includes expert speakers, workshops, family activities and more.
+The festival includes expert speakers, workshops, family activities, and more.
 Location: Moose Visitor Center, 56750 Highway 14, 1 mile east of Gould, CO.
 Park pass required.
-More information: Michele Bertholf, Interpreter - 970-723-8366.

 Fly over to Barr Lake State Park to celebrate the fall bird migration, an experience worth sharing with others.
 Be entertained at this festive community event filled with food, fun, and lore—something for everyone.
 Plan for a day packed with free food and activities.
 The Fall Birding Festival is free, but a valid parks pass is required for each vehicle that enters the park.